Example Trip Itinerary

 On the doorstep of Aoraki Mount Cook National Park, the exclusive Mt Cook Lakeside Retreat is set in a forest wilderness by the azure waters of Lake Pukaki, with spectacular, uninterrupted views towards the Southern Alps and Aoraki Mt Cook itself, New Zealand’s highest mountain.
-The private Ashley Mackenzie Villa is an inspiring and romantic space.
-Two large double bedrooms have been designed in the style of a European farmhouse, and decorated in soft Tuscan white with neutral velvet and linens.
-French doors open onto iconic panoramic vistas.
-Larger groups can also make use of the two-bedroom Pukaki Homestead just 350 metres from the villa, offering the perfect blend of privacy and proximity.
+There is a range of accommodation options, from the private two-bedroom Ashley Mackenzie Villa and the Moraine Villas that overlook the magnificent Ben Ohau ranges, to the two-bedroom Pukaki Homestead, located just 350 metres from the villa.
 Breakfast provisions and a three-course evening meal are included.
 Visit the garden and choose your favourite vegetables for dinner.
 The garden is bursting with berries, herbs and vegetables – for everything else, pureness and authenticity are paramount when it comes to suppliers.
-Guests have private use of Fantail Spa.
-Inspired by the landscape, the spa’s design captures a harmonious balance of energy and natural elements.
-The massage menu draws inspiration from the land and indigenous culture.
-Based on holistic therapies, guests are encouraged to connect to their Wairua (spirit) and to nature.
 The retreat is located in the Aoraki Mackenzie International Dark Sky Reserve.
 In the company of your hosts, enjoy a superb stargazing experience.
 Guests also have access to a tennis court, pétanque, croquet, and curling rink (winter).

 Split your time at the wonder Mt Cook Lakeside Retreat between exploring this incredible region and relaxing back at the lodge.
 You can explore some of New Zealand’s highest peaks within Aoraki Mount Cook National Park, head out on mountain bikes around the lake, walk to see the vast glaciers found here, go fishing, gaze up at one of the darkest night skies in the world from the observatory, spend time at the Fantail Spa, taste wine and unwind.